gbadev-org/tonc/content/pages/sndsqr.md

 <table>
 <tr>
-  <td class="eqnrcell">(18.7c)
+  <td class="eqnrcell">({!@eq:sweep}c)
   <td class="eqcell">
     <code>R += R&gt;&gt;n;</code>
 </table>

 ### Playing notes {#ssec-snd-notes}

 Even though the rates are equal, some may be considered more equal than others.
-I've already given a table with the frequencies for the standard notes ({{@tbl:oct0}} of octave 0.
-You can of course convert those to rates via eq 18.6b and use them as such.
+I've already given a table with the frequencies for the standard notes ({@tbl:oct0} of octave 0.
+You can of course convert those to rates via {@eq:fvsr}b and use them as such.
 However, it might pay to figure out how to play the notes of *all* octaves.

 To do this, we'll use some facts I mentioned in section 18.2.3. about the make-up of the musical scale.
-While I *could* make use of the logarithmic relation between successive notes (Δ*f*=2^1/12^·*f*), I'll restrict myself to the fact that notes between octaves differ by a factor of two.
+While I *could* make use of the logarithmic relation between successive notes (Δ*f*=2<sup>1/12</sup>·*f*), I'll restrict myself to the fact that notes between octaves differ by a factor of two.
 We'll also need the rate-frequency relation (obviously).
 That's the basic information you need, I'll explain more once we get through all the math.
 Yes, it's more math, but it'll be the last of this page, I promise.

 The equations we'll start with are the general frequency equation and the rate-frequency relation.
 In these we have rate *R*, frequency *f* and octave *c*.
 We also have a base octave *C* and frequency *F* in that base octave.